F! (Philippine TV program)

+F! is a Philippine television lifestyle show broadcast by ABS-CBN and Studio 23.
+Originally hosted by Angel Aquino, Daphne Oseña-Paez and Cher Calvin, it aired from January 2, 1999 to March 12, 2006, replacing Citiline and was replaced by Us Girls.
+Aquino, Oseña-Paez and Amanda Griffin serve as the final hosts.

-F! was a Philippine weekly lifestyle magazine television program that aired on ABS-CBN from January 2, 1999, to February 26, 2006.
-It replaced Citiline and was replaced by Us Girls, becoming the longest-running lifestyle show on the network.
-The program focused on fashion trends, dining spots, and social life, and was originally hosted by actress Angel Aquino, interior designer and model Daphne Oseña-Paez, and journalist Cher Calvin.
-The trio became known as the F Girls.
-However, when Calvin left the show for the United States, supermodel Amanda Griffin joined the cast.
+The programs was becoming the longest-running lifestyle show on the network.
+The program focused on fashion trends, dining spots, and social life.

 History

 1999: F's Beginning; Citiline's Replacement

 On January 2, 1999, lifestyle show Citiline, which was then hosted by Cory Quirino, had to move to the newly opened subsidiary of ABS-CBN which happened to be Studio 23.
 The management needed to fill the show's slot.
 That's when they formulated the show entitled F which focused on the life of a woman and lifestyle.
 It was planned to be hosted by Daphne Oseña-Paez, then working at the News and Current Affairs division, but ABS-CBN managed to add actress Angel Aquino and newcomer Cher Calvin to the hosts, where they became the trio called the F Girls.